About Me – Saxophonist and Saxophone Teacher

 DipABRSM – Currently studying for this qualification to further understand and improve on my classical saxophone playing.
 Never stand still!

-I co-run JazzSmart music workshops, which in collaboration of some of the UK’s most respected educators and saxophonists such as Bob Reynolds, Derek Nash and Andy Scott, help people realise their dream of becoming better musicians.
-Our saxophone workshops run regularly through the year, with emphasis on improving ensemble playing, sight-reading, tone, technique, and dedicated courses for jazz improvisation.
+I run AB workshops, which in collaboration of some of the UK’s most respected educators and saxophonists such as Bob Reynolds, Derek Nash and Andy Scott, help people realise their dream of becoming better musicians.
+These saxophone workshops run regularly through the year, with emphasis on improving ensemble playing, sight-reading, tone, technique, and dedicated courses for jazz improvisation.

 Am I The Right Saxophone Teacher For You?